Concordium/concordium-base/rust-bins/wallet-notes/README.md

 # Other change set from the previous version

-1. all Amounts are now expected to be strings in JSON.
+1. All Amounts are now expected to be strings in JSON.
 The wallet-proxy will serve amounts in this format, and the library will expect them.
 2. All Wallet-proxy endpoints are now versioned, concretely this means that they are renamed from `/X` to `/v0/X`